jan-herout/errbox/readme.md

 )

 func thisFails(why string) error {
-	return fmt.Errorf(why)
+	return errbox.Annotate(fmt.Errorf(why),"")
 }

 func main() {
-	// use this if you want to sanitize names of files in stack trace errbox.OmitPrefixFromTrace("<---root dir of your repo--->")
+	errbox.OmitPrefixFromTrace("<---root dir of your repo--->")	// Cleanup trace, do not show full paths.

-	var err error
+    // After this runs, err is an error containing two other errors. var err error
 	err = errbox.Append(err, thisFails("just because"))
 	err = errbox.Append(err, thisFails("because why not?"))

-	err = errbox.Annotate(err,"this annotates only the last error!") fmt.Println(err)
+	// Annotate adds stack trace to an error.
+It the error is type *errbox.Box, all errors in the box are annotated. err = errbox.Annotate(err,"this annotates all groupped errors")

+    // After this runs, box is an error containing two other errors.
+    // Note that both errors are without stack trace, errbox.Annotate did not run on them. box := fmt.Errorf("recombobulator failure")
+	box = errbox.Append(box, fmt.Errorf("open failed"))

+    // Content of box variable is flattened before it is added to err. err = errbox.Append(err,box)

+	fmt.Println(err)
 }
 ```